-New initiatives often start with high-level vision and a long list of unknowns.
-These unknown might be related to technology, process design, systems capability, resources, decision making or measures of success.
-The program leaders need to be able to take the high level vision and turn it into a detailed project plan around these goals, and stress test the results through revision.
+New initiatives often start with a high-level vision and a long list of unknowns.
+These unknowns might be related to technology, process design, systems capability, resources, decision making or measures of success.
+The program leaders need to be able to take the high-level vision and turn it into a detailed project plan around these goals, and stress tests the results through revision.
 Building and implementing a detailed plan requires upfront investment from leadership and resources who can clarify specific requirements.
 The task of turning a complex or ambiguous task into a tactical implementation plan may require a skillset that might be outside the comfort zone of operations leaders who thrive at leading day-to-day commitments.

 #7 Business Buy-in and Stakeholder Commitment is Inconsistent.

 Expect large transformations to have hurdles and put a governance structure and decision cadence in place at the start of the project.
-Above all, ensure the leadership team is aligned on the common mission and any strong oppositions on the project are addressed upfront.
-Establish a Steering Committee to ensure the core group of decision makers and subject experts are available on timely intervals to deep dive into issues and help remove bottlenecks.
+Above all, ensure the leadership team is aligned on the common mission and that any strong opposition to the project is addressed upfront.
+Establish a Steering Committee to ensure the core group of decision-makers and subject experts are available at timely intervals to deep dive into issues and help remove bottlenecks.

 Chinkal Patel is the lead project strategy and delivery enthusiast at Mantrax Solutions.
 She has over 15+ years of hands-on delivery experience and is an expert at facilitating cross-functional collaboration.

 Devon Chen is an advisor at Mantrax Solutions and has extensive transformation experience in delivering joint ventures and mergers projects.